1065353767/FGO_Bluetooth_Assistant/README.md

 # FGO_Bluetooth_Assistant
 This is the V2.0 ver game assitant for Fate Grand Order (IOS &amp; Android both suitable)

-To lunch this program, all you need to do is to buy a bluebooth mouse module(about 40RMB / 6USD / 800JPY).
+To lunch this program, all you need to do is to buy a bluebooth mouse module(about 40RMB / 6USD / 800JPY) and inatall Airplayer on your PC.
 You don't need to install any third party software on your phone.
-No need to jailbreak or root your phone.(Make sure that your system is ios13 or later, Android user need Android3.0 or later)
+Also no need to jailbreak or root your phone.(Make sure that your system is ios13 or later, Android user need Android3.0 or later)

 If you don't know how to connect a bluebooth mouse with your phone, just Google it!